GLOBAL MARKETS-Brexit chill sends Bund yields sub-zero

 By Marc Jones

-LONDON, June 14 (Reuters) - Rising worries about a potential British exit from the European Union saw investors push safe-haven German Bund yields below zero for the first time on Tuesday and sent world stocks down for a fourth day running.
+LONDON, June 14 (Reuters) - The yield on the 10-year German Bund, Europe's benchmark government bond, fell below zero for the first time on Tuesday as worries about a potential British exit from the European Union sent investors rushing for safe-haven assets.

-Polls and bookmakers' odds showed a rising chance of a Brexit vote in June 23's referendum as Britain's largest tabloid newspaper, the Sun, also said it was backing a "Leave" vote.
+Polls and bookmakers' odds showed a rising chance of a Brexit vote in June 23's referendum as Britain's largest tabloid newspaper, the Sun, also came out in favour of the leave camp.

 The British pound remained fragile near a two-month low and world stocks slid for a fourth straight day but it was the historic bond market moves for the Bund that captured best the mood of uncertainty.